 Karen Kuehl, M.D., an emergency medicine physician at Carilion Roanoke Memorial Hospital and a wilderness medicine expert who spent several years treating patients at Yellowstone Hospital in Wyoming, says the main thing is to try avoid ticks in the first place.

 She recommends wearing long sleeves, tucking your pants into your boots or socks and using an insect repellant with DEET.
 And don't forget to check yourself very carefully for ticks when you have spent any time outside.

-“The big worry with ticks is if they have been on your body for more than 48 to 72 hours,” Dr. Kuehl explained.
+“The big worry with ticks is if they have been on your body for more than 48 to 72 hours,” Dr. Kuehl explains.
 “As long as you come out of the woods and check very diligently for ticks and remove them immediately you should not have any problems.”

 To remove a tick, Dr. Kuehl’s go-to method is a good pair of tweezers.
 Just make sure you get as close to the head as possible and remove the entire tick.

 You do not want the head or any other part of the tick to remain in your skin.
 Once you have removed the tick, check for any signs of a rash or irritation.